FACTBOX-What is a windfall tax and when has Britain used it? | Headlines

 FACTBOX-What is a windfall tax and when has Britain used it?

-The British government is expected to announce a windfall tax on oil and gas companies on Thursday to help fund a package of support for households struggling with a cost of living squeeze.
+Britain announced a 25% windfall tax on oil and gas producers' profits on Thursday to help fund a 15 billion pound ($18.9 billion) package of support for households struggling to meet soaring energy bills.
 WHAT IS A WINDFALL TAX?

+Britain announced a 25% windfall tax on oil and gas producers' profits on Thursday to help fund a 15 billion pound ($18.9 billion) package of support for households struggling to meet soaring energy bills.

+WHAT IS A WINDFALL TAX?
+A windfall tax is a one-off levy imposed on a company or a group of companies by the government, targeting excess and unexpected profits.

 As Britain faces a cost of living crunch with surging energy prices and rising inflation, the opposition Labour Party has argued for a windfall tax on oil and gas companies, including BP and Shell, who have benefited from soaring oil and gas prices.
 On Tuesday, Britain's energy industry regulator said energy bills were set to surge by another 40% in October.